 Group and Holdings are holding companies, each of whose most significant asset consists of the stock of its operating subsidiaries.
 As a result, each of Group's and Holdings' ability to pay dividends, interest or other payments on its securities in the future will depend on the earnings and cash flows of the operating subsidiaries and the ability of the subsidiaries to pay dividends or to advance or repay funds to it.
 This ability is subject to general economic, financial, competitive, regulatory and other factors beyond our control.
-Payment of dividends and advances and regulatory restrictions, including minimum solvency and liquidity thresholds.
+Payment of dividends and advances and repayments from some of the operating subsidiaries are regulated by U.S., state and foreign insurance laws and regulatory restrictions, including minimum solvency and liquidity thresholds.
 Accordingly, the operating subsidiaries may not be able to pay dividends or advance or repay funds to Group and Holdings in the future, which could prevent us from paying dividends, interest or other payments on our securities.